MilenDonevv/bookstore-MERN/README.md

 This is a full-stack MERN (MongoDB, Express, React, Node.js) application for managing a collection of books.
 It covers everything from setting up a Node.js server and connecting it to MongoDB, to creating a user-friendly React-based frontend.

+## How to start the Project

+To start the project, please run the following command in the root directory:

+_npm start_

+This will start both the backend server and the frontend side.

 ## Features

 - **Create, Read, Update, Delete (CRUD)** operations for books